smart94423/pabutools/docs/_sources/usage.rst

 For reference, see the modules :py:mod:`~pabutools.election.profile`.

 In some cases, it is faster to use multisets instead of lists for the profiles.
 We have implemented this through multiprofiles.
-A multiprofile is a collection of ballots in which each ballot is stored once, together with its multiplicity.
-Importantly, we always our implementations always allow for profiles and multiprofiles to be used interchangeably.
+A multiprofile is a collection of ballots where each ballot is stored once, along with its multiplicity.

 Multiprofiles are defined through the class :py:class:`~pabutools.election.profile.profile.MultiProfile` that inherits from the Python